Ministry of Public Security (Brazil)

-The Ministry of the Public Security (Ministério da Segurança Pública) of Brazil, is the civilian cabinet organization responsible for managing federal police offices and penintentiary departments.
-It is headed by the Minister of the Public Security.
+The Ministry of Public Security (Ministério da Segurança Pública) was a ministry of Brazil, responsible for managing federal police offices and penitentiary departments.
+It was headed by the Minister of Public Security.

 It is a branch from the Ministry of Justice, then called Ministry of Justice and Public Security.
 After an increase in violence ratings in Rio de Janeiro and a military intervention evoked by the Brazilian federal government, President Michel Temer signed a Provisional Measure, creating the ministry temporarily.
 President Temer nominated Raul Jungmann as Extraordinary Minister, moving him from the Ministry of Defence.
-In January 2019, President Jair Bolsonaro merged the Ministry of Public Security and the Ministry of Justice and appointed former Federal Judge Sergio Moro as the Minister of Justice and Public Security.
+In January 2019, President Jair Bolsonaro merged the Ministry of Public Security and the Ministry of Justice, and appointed former Federal Judge Sergio Moro as the Minister of Justice and Public Security.